Dragon Age II: Production

 The team used an approach called a "one-pager", where the general overview of the story was produced; then the writers expanded the smaller components.
 The team also used a wiki to store the game's lore to keep it consistent.
 All story content was reviewed twice.
 The first, named a "white box" interview, was used to evaluate its pacing and the choices presented, while the second, named an "orange box" interview, was used to flesh out the details of each quest.
 Though players can import saves from Origins into the game, the narrative was not changed significantly because the team wanted to acknowledge players' choices and pay homage to certain characters, without having to create "obligatory cameos" of characters.
 The team also felt that new players would be alienated if Origins story arc continued in the sequel.
 Laidlaw added that unlike Mass Effect, Dragon Age is more about the place and the setting than the characters.
 According to Gaider, the game was about "freedom versus security", as reflected by the conflicts between the mages and the Templars.
 The game had 103 minutes of cutscenes, and nearly half a million lines of dialogue.

 In 2021, Gaider said that the game was originally planned as an expansion pack to Origins.
 He also said that there's "a fantastic game hidden under a mountain of compromises, cut corners, and tight deadlines" and if he could redo parts of the game, some of the changes would include an expanded opening, a romance with Varric, the restoration of act three plot points, and an endgame option to avoid choosing sides.
+In 2026, David Gaider revealed that BioWare had planned for Dragon Age II to be a major title during its first four months of development.
+However, as EA rushed production, Gaider and his writing team had to cut half of the game's quests.
+To meet the tight deadline, Gaider also lacked time to thoroughly review his writers' work, resulting in a writing style he described as "raw".

 Music

 As the game focuses on Hawke's family and their adventures in the world, Zur used a string quartet to play the solo, while the orchestra had a supporting role.
 He introduced Middle-eastern sounds for the city of Kirkwall, since it was foreign to the Hawke family.
-Zur collaborated with Aubrey Ashburn, who sang the main title and several songs in the game, an Israeli songwriter, and Florence and The Machine, whose song "I’m Not Calling You a Liar" was reimagined for the game.
+Zur collaborated with Aubrey Ashburn, who sang the main title and several songs in the game, an Israeli songwriter, and Florence and The Machine, whose song "I'm Not Calling You a Liar" was reimagined for the game.
 Like its predecessor, the game's music is a cross between "heroic" and "demonic".
 According to Zur, he was given more creative freedom by BioWare since the style of the game's music had already been established in Origins.